huishenlab/biscuit/docs/snakemake_pipeline.md

 `bin/samples.tsv` file.
 This set of files should be mapped to the human genome.

 ## Useful Commands
-For more information on Snakemake: https://snakemake.readthedocs.io/en/stable/
+For more information on Snakemake: <https://snakemake.readthedocs.io/en/stable/>

-  - Perform a dry run of the commands that will be run by snakemake: `snakemake -npr`
+  - Perform a dry run of the commands that will be run by snakemake: `snakemake --dry-run`
   - Unlock the pipeline after a manually aborted run: `snakemake --unlock --cores 1`
   - Create a workflow diagram of your run: `snakemake --dag | dot -Tpng > my_dag.png`
   - Snakemake can also be run on the command line: `snakemake --use-conda --cores 1`